uga-libraries/aip-aptrust/README.md

 ## Overview

-Transform AIPs from the UGA Libraries' digital preservation system (ARCHive) to AIPs that can be ingested into APTrust to have geographically-distant storage.
+Transform AIPs from the UGA Libraries' digital preservation system (ARCHive) to AIPs that can be ingested into APTrust to have geographically-distant storage for a pilot with Emory.

 The AIPs are checked for if they meet APTrust requirements for maximum size and file/directory name length, additional bag metadata is added, and file/directory names are checked for impermissible characters.